ilker-h/MentorConnect/README.md

 # MentorConnect
-An app to connect mentors and mentees in order to combat imposter syndrome.
+A web app to connect mentors and mentees in order to combat imposter syndrome.